 Resolution: Revise: It was felt that the text commented on has too much semantics to be put into Clause 9; however, two references to clause 10.57 have already been added in Clause 9.3.2.1.2, one in a NOTE and one in normative text.
 In addition, change text in the first paragraph of 9.3.2.1.2 as follows:

 The content of the address fields is defined in Table 9-26 (Address field contents).
-Where the content of the fields transmitted by mesh STAs is defined in 9.3.5 (Frame addressing in an MBSS) .
+Where the content of the fields transmitted by mesh STAs is defined in 9.3.5 (Frame addressing in an MBSS) and the contents of the fields transmitted by GLK STAs is defined in 10.57 (Addressing of GLK data frame transmission).

 CID 1328